chwthewke/auto-diff/README.md

 ## How to use auto-diff

-Only Scala 2.12 is supported at the moment.
+Only Scala 2.12 and 2.13 are supported, and 2.13 support starts in version 0.4.0.

 Add some or all of the following to your `build.sbt`: